tstuefe/JEP387/review-guide.md

 It knows how to split and merge chunks buddy-style-allocator-style.

-(Arguably this could also be done somewhere else, e.g. by the ChunkManager itself, or even within the Metachunk class.
-But I needed a place to put this functionality, and in former implementations the Buddy Allocator implementation was more involved and needed more state.)

 The class RootChunkAreaLUT (for "lookup table") just holds a sequence of RootChunkArea classes which cover a contiguous memory range containing multiple root chunks.
 It offers lookup functionality "give me the RootChunkArea for this address".

 Within the context of a VirtualSpaceNode, it just is the collection of all RootChunkAreas contained in the memory of this node.